Paul Kipchumba: Translations

 (2016).
 Awen nyo Kuryonchotei: Nta Amunee to Kuweti Kuryong’otei Kimukulmet.
 Marakwet Translation of Ngugi wa Thiongio's “The Upright Revolution: Or Why Humans Walk Upright” (2012).
 Nairobi: Jalada.

+(2023).
+Kichono Mandela Ki-itu Leah.
+Marakwet Translation of Wole Soyinka's “Mandela Comes to Leah” (2023).
+Nairobi: Jalada.

 Philanthropy

-He is a major philanthropist in the realm of education.
+He is a philanthropist in the realm of education.
 Most of his donations are channelled into Kipchumba Foundation, for which he is a major donor.
 He has also been instrumental in promoting peace and national cohesion in Kenya, especially in resolving communal conflicts between warring Marakwet and Pokot ethnic communities in North western Kenya, and in quelling political temperatures in 2017 in Kenya by convening stakeholder forums under the auspices of Kipchumba Foundation.

-Human Rights Struggles
+Human rights activism

-As an intern at the Kenya Human Rights Commission (2006-2007), Paul Kipchumba contributed much more in championing promotion of Human Rights among communities in Kenya.
-He founded the North Rift (region) Human Rights Networks and helped communities to document their Human Rights struggles in Mizizi ya Haki [The Roots of Justice] (community Human Rights newsletter) by enabling formation of community editorial boards, while serving as an overall coordinator and editor.
+As an intern at the Kenya Human Rights Commission (2006–2007), Kipchumba championed human rights among communities in Kenya.
+He founded the North Rift (region) Human Rights Networks and helped communities to document their Human Rights struggles in Mizizi ya Haki ('The Roots of Justice', a community human rights newsletter) by enabling the formation of community editorial boards, while serving as an overall coordinator and editor.

 Controversy

-In his book Africa in China’s 21st Century: In Search of a Strategy (2017), Paul Kipchumba says that democracy is not appropriate as a political system in Africa because it causes misery and can only be applicable in wealthy economies.
+In his book Africa in China's 21st Century: In Search of a Strategy (2017), Kipchumba says that democracy is not appropriate as a political system in Africa because it causes misery and can only be applicable in wealthy economies.
 He observes that there is need to advance a political system that accord with Africa's material and intellectual poverty.
 In this book he says that African countries should formulate policies on how to tap aid from China.